-- 1. Employment areas within the Town will be promoted by aligning land use planning and economic development strategies to retain and attract investment. - 2.
-Planning for employment will align with the Region's Master Servicing and Transportation Master Plans. - 3.
-Municipal water and wastewater systems, services and infrastructure to employment areas will be prioritized by the Town in partnership with the Region. - 4.
+- 5. Support a diverse workforce by providing a mix and range of housing options and tenures, including affordable housing, in alignment with the housing policies of this Plan. - 6.
+Plan for flexible and adaptable Employment Areas that include street patterns, parcel fabrics, and building design and siting that allow for redevelopment and intensification. - 7.
+Protect Employment Areas located adjacent to, or in proximity of, goods movement facilities and corridors, including existing and future major highways and interchanges, for manufacturing, warehousing, logistics, and related uses. - 8.
+Prioritize the provision of full municipal services in Employment Areas to accommodate more intensive and higher order employment uses. - 9.
+Mitigate land use conflict and incompatibility where necessary to protect public and environmental health and safety. - 10.
 The Town will use tools afforded under the Planning Act and other provincial regulations and guidelines to achieve land use compatibility between employment areas and non-employment lands, in accordance with the following: - i.
 Major facilities and sensitive land uses will be planned and developed to avoid, or if avoidance is not possible, minimize and mitigate any potential adverse effects from odour, noise and other contaminants, minimize risk to public health and safety, and to ensure the long-term operational and economic viability of major facilities in accordance with Provincial guidelines, standards and procedures. - ii.
 Where avoidance is not possible, the Town will protect the long-term viability of existing or planned industrial, manufacturing or other uses that are vulnerable to encroachment of incompatible land uses by ensuring that the planning and development of proposed adjacent sensitive land uses are only permitted if the following are demonstrated in accordance with Provincial guidelines, standards and procedures: - a.
 There is an identified need for the proposed use; - b.
-Alternative locations for the proposed use have been evaluated and there are no reasonable alternative locations:

-- Adverse effects to the proposed sensitive land use are minimized and mitigated; and - d.
-Potential impacts to industrial, manufacturing or other uses are minimized and mitigated.
+Alternative locations for the proposed use have been evaluated and there are no reasonable alternative locations; - c.
+Adverse effects to the proposed sensitive land use are minimized and mitigated; and - d.
+Potential impacts to industrial, manufacturing or other uses are minimized and mitigated. - 11.
+Develop urban design guidelines as part of Secondary Plans or alternative comprehensive plans for new Employment Areas. - 12.
+Require that Secondary Plans and development within existing and new Employment Areas address the interface between urban and agricultural land uses in order to mitigate any potential impacts to agricultural operations to the extent feasible, through future planning approvals.